kidol/curl/docs/documentation.md

 ### Without exceptions

-You can disable all `send()` related exceptions by setting `throwException` to `false`.
+You can disable all `send()` related exceptions by setting `$throwException` to `false`.
 You can then use one of the following properties of the `CurlResponse` object to check whether the request failed:

 - `$failed` - Same as `RequestFailedException`.
 - `$timedOut` - Same as `RequestTimedOutException`.